GuizhanCraft/FastMachines/README.md

 [English](README.md) | [中文](README.zh_CN.md)

-This Slimefun addon extracts the manual machines from [FinalTECH](https://github.com/ecro-fun/FinalTECH) and made some changes to put them into a separate addon.
+This Slimefun addon extracts the manual machines from FinalTECH and made some changes to put them into a separate addon.
-Fast machines are Slimefun basic machines, but they cost energy to run and can craft items without recipe to be in order.
+Fast machines are manual crafters that cost energy to run and can craft items without recipe to be in order.
+Also supports bulk crafting.

 Credit: Final_Root